Home C.I. Data Analysis C.I. System Optimization Contact / Comment

 • regularly achieves decisive improvement over other approaches used to establish correlations between variables and goal values.

-The animated graphic below shows an example of Context Integrated Data Analysis compared with Regression Analysis in a multivariate measurement system.
+The animated graphic below shows an example of Context Integrated Data Analysis (CIDA) compared with Regression Analysis (RA) in a multivariate measurement system.
 The multivariate measurement system is used, for example, to replace destructive testing for the determination of yield point and tensile strength of steel bands with an online-capable non-destructive multivariate measurement system.
 The table on the right side of the graphic shows the stats of both evaluation methods.
 Determining more than 10,000 measurements based on the evaluation of 4 variables each in less than 1 second, the CIDA-Evaluator of CDS Data Analysis Inc. is online-capable even within high speed measurement facilities.

 Each blue dot in the left graphic above represents the ratio between the calculated measurement based on the destruction-free testing and the empirically (destructive) determined value.
 The higher the accuracy of the calculated value, the closer the blue dots are to the red line.